 Welcome!

-I am an ACES (Accountability, Climate, Equity, and Scholarship) Faculty Fellow (ACES Assistant Professor) in the Department of International Affairs, Bush School of Government and Public Service, Texas A&M University.
-I have a PhD in political science from the Department of Political Science, Rutgers University-New Brunswick.
-My primary research interests include conflict-related sexual and gender-based violence, gender justice process, women in armed conflicts, quantitative methods, and geospatial analysis.
-My work has been published in International Interactions and The Diplomat.
+I am an Assistant Professor in the Department of International Affairs at the Bush School of Government and Public Service, Texas A&M University.
+I have a PhD from the Department of Political Science, Rutgers University-New Brunswick.
+My primary research interests include conflict-related sexual violence, justice process, and legacies of military operations utilizing quantitative methods.
+My work is forthcoming/published at Journal of Conflict Resolution, Security Studies, International Interactions and The Diplomat.

-I am currently working on a book manuscript, Bringing Justice Back Home: Domestic Accountability for Wartime Sexual Violence.
-I examine how governments strategically use accountability for wartime sexual violence to signal its competitiveness and legitimacy to both domestic and international audiences.
-I explore how governments decide upon different accountability mechanisms for wartime sexual violence after weighing their political costs and benefits.
-Collecting an original dataset on domestic accountability for wartime sexual violence, I analyze how accountability is deployed selectively and strategically both in time and space according to legitimacy-seeking incentives.
+I am currently working on a book manuscript, Domestic Accountability for Conflict-Related Sexual Violence.
+I examine how governments strategically use accountability for conflict-related sexual violence to signal its moral image and authority to both domestic and international audiences.
+I explore how governments decide upon different accountability mechanisms for conflict-related sexual violence: legislative and/or judicial accountability.
+Collecting an original dataset on domestic accountability for wartime sexual violence, I analyze how accountability is deployed selectively and strategically both in time and space in conflict-affected countries.
+My dissertation work has received the American Political Science Association (APSA) Human Rights Section Best Dissertation Award 2023.

-I am also a Gender and Security Sector (GSS) Lab Affiliate, a co-PI for WomanStats Project, and United States Institute of Peace (USIP) Peace Scholar Fellow (2021-2022).
+I am also a Gender and Security Sector (GSS) Lab Affiliate, a co-PI for the WomanStats Project, and a United States Institute of Peace (USIP) Peace Scholar Fellow (2021-2022).
+I am also Texas A&M University Arts and Humanities Fellow 2023-2026.
 I have also received the Empirical Study of Gender Research Network (EGEN) Prize 2022.

 Click here for my CV.